 There is nothing like keeping a daily sketchbook for improving artistic skills.
 It doesn’t matter what kind of art you’re creating.
-Drawing daily makes you a better artist.
+Daily drawing makes you a better artist.
 Period.

 It’s a common misconception that creative inspiration is the key to great art.
 It’s not.
 It’s the daily grind that matters.
 Hone the craft and then soar.

 Picasso painted a lot of experimental art.
-But if you look into his earlier work, you will see that he was a master of figurative art as well.
+Take a look at his earlier work, and you will see that he was a master of figurative art as well.
 He was exceptional in the art of drawing.

 Every aspiring artist needs to practice fundamental drawing skills.
 Every experienced artist needs to do that too.
-If you create art as a hobby and don’t care too much about the outcome, you need to practice drawing too.
+If you create art as a hobby and don’t care too much about the outcome, you still need to practice drawing.

 Tip # 1: Look 75% at your subject, 25% at the paper